 I’m always amazed to find out how much some of the lesser-known stars of various Disney series and films did for the company.
 We often know certain stars for one role or performance, forgetting how much Walt Disney liked to recycle his talent!

-You can watch both seasons of Zorro in their entirety thanks to the Walt Disney Treasures DVD releases.
+You can watch both seasons of the series in their entirety thanks to the Walt Disney Treasures DVD releases.
 And you can also check out a cool Zorro cape and mask here!

 Let’s end this post with an excerpt from the well-known lyrics of the Zorro theme song… sort of: